tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 5) Choose control

 Match treatment to the species and site.
-Avoid spreading seed/fruit and vegetative fragments.
+Avoid spreading seed, fruit, or vegetative fragments.

 6) Follow up

 Most invasive tree control fails for one reason: the tree comes back.
-Plan control around preventing resprouting and new seedlings.
+Plan control around preventing resprouting, new seedlings, and post-storm spread.

-Many invasives resprout aggressively when cut.
-A one-time cut can create a thicket.
+Many Florida invasives resprout aggressively when cut.
+A one-time cut can create a thicker patch.

 Dispose carefully